 In evaluating the total cross section, one should average over the color charge density $\rho$ of the target as in Eq.~\eqref{eq:chgcor},

-Here the $\expval{\ldots}$ stands for a configuration average of the background field.
+Here, the $\expval{\ldots}$ stands for a configuration average of the background field.
 The total cross section includes a projection to the final state at the amplitude level, and a summation over all possible states at the cross section level~\cite{Mueller:1997ik, Kovchegov:1999kx,Dumitru:2002qt}.
-Using the unitarity of the $S$-matrix, i.e. the optical theorem, the total cross section can also be expressed in terms of the expectation value of the diagonal elements of the scattering amplitude, i.e. in terms of the imaginary part of the forward elastic amplitude.
+Using the unitarity of the $S$-matrix, i.e.,the optical theorem, the total cross section can also be expressed in terms of the expectation value of the diagonal elements of the scattering amplitude, i.e.,in terms of the imaginary part of the forward elastic amplitude.

 Since the background field interacts with both the quark and the gluon in the $\ket{qg}$ state, we first study their respective effects.
-In the eikonal limit of $p^+=\infty$, both $\diff\sigma_q/\diff^2 b$ and $\diff\sigma_{g}/\diff^2 b$ reduce to traces of Wilson lines, and can be written in terms of the charge density $g^2\tilde{\mu}$, the interaction duration $L_\eta$, and the IR cutoff $m_g$ ~\cite{Dumitru:2002qt}.
+In the eikonal limit of $p^+=\infty$, both the single quark cross section $\diff\sigma_q/\diff^2 b$ and the single gluon cross section $\diff\sigma_{g}/\diff^2 b$ reduce to traces of Wilson lines and can be written in terms of the charge density $g^2\tilde{\mu}$, the interaction duration $L_\eta$, and the IR cutoff $m_g$ ~\cite{Dumitru:2002qt}.
 The total cross section of a single quark interacting with the background field is (see Appendix~\ref{app:Wilsonline} for detailed derivations of Wilson line expectation values)

 and that of a single gluon is